imrannasrullah/quantum-machine-learning/README.md

 # quantum-machine-learning
 This is a Quantum Machine-Learning project under the UF Medicinal Chemistry Lab, which uses Pennylane's QML framework to optimize molecular geometries + interaction energies.

-(With extreme thanks to both Dr. Gustabo Seabra and Dr. Chenglong Li for their co-mentorship and willingness to guide me every step of the way in this novel endeavor!)
+(With extreme appreciation and gratitude to both Dr. Gustabo Seabra and Dr. Chenglong Li for their co-mentorship and willingness to guide me every step of the way)

 For the first stage of this project, there's 4 different small molecules, where we express these molecule's Hamiltonian in "relative coordinates" (AKA z-matrix coordinates) and show that VQE optimizes on these coordinates quite a bit faster + simplifying Hamiltonian parametrization as opposed to normal parametrization using Euclidean-coordinates [completed].